FBlackBox/BlackBox/README_EN.md

 ## Support
 Currently we don't consider supporting Android 4.x, it supports Android 5.0 ～ 12.0.

+If conditions permit, downgrade targetSdkVersion to 28 or below for better compatibility.

 ## Special Instruction

 This project distinguishes between 32-bit and 64-bit, it was compiled to 2 different demos.
 If you can not find your target in application list, please use another architecture.